awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 At the top level of the recursion, the $n$<sup>th</sup> Fibonacci number is computed.
 From there, recursive sub-calls are made to compute the $n-1$ and $n-2$ Fibonacci numbers.
 The recursive calls similarly proceed in this manner.

-Observe that several of the sub-calls are computed *multiple* times (e.g., $n-4$ ).
+Observe that several of the sub-calls are computed *multiple* times (e.g., ${\rm{Fib1}}(n-4)$ , as circled in the figure shown above).
 In fact, these "redundant sub-computations" increase exponentially with $n$ ; indeed, this is the root cause of the inefficiency in this recursive algorithm (i.e., repeated computation of the smaller sub-problems).

 <center>
 <img src="./assets/01-DP1-005.png" width="650">